lulvk/lulvk.github.io/_pages/personal.md

 ====

 ... is also something I am keen on: **swimming** and **hiking** are probably among my favourite. <br />
-But I like cycling, dancing, and horseriding as well.
-I have recently started bouldering (indoors) and climbing (via ferrata).
+But I like cycling, dancing, and horse riding as well.
+I have recently started bouldering (indoors) and climbing (_via ferrata_).

 What's **next**?
 Downhill moutain biking in the Alps (Summer 2021)!